-For a PDF Course Structure please scroll down to the bottom of the page.
-You can also e-mail firstname.lastname@example.org for an interactive version.
+For a PDF Programme Structure please scroll down to the bottom of the page.

 The taught courses run over two semesters (September - December and January - April) and are worth a total of 120 credits.
 The two core courses are compulsory (40 credits) and the remaining 4 are optional courses selected by you, with guidance from your Programme Director.

 If you are a part-time student, you can discuss the balance of courses across the two years with your Programme Director.

 You can select the remaining taught component from the broad range of optional course options available within the School of GeoSciences and across the University.

 At the start of the year you will meet with your Programme Director to discuss which electives are most suited to your background, interests and goals.